clement-del/hol-dassault/README.md

 <br><br>

 **Audience 1**<br>
-This person-level audience is about profile attributes
+Attributes, events, and existing audiences can be combined in segment definition.
+This first person-level audience is about profile attributes only.

 - In the home page, under Customer, click on audiences, then create audience, build rule